 A genetic model of carcinogenesis has been introduced in an attempt to clarify the pathogenesis and behavioral peculiarities of certain embryonic tumors.9 According to this hypothesis, embryonic neoplasms arise as a result of two mutational events in the genome.
 The first mutation is prezygotic in familial cases and postzygotic in nonfamilial; the second mutation is always postzygotic.

 The concept that teratogenesis and oncogenesis have shared mechanisms has been well documented by numerous examples.
 There is probably simultaneous or sequential cellular and tissue reaction to specific injurious agents.
-The degree of cytodifferentiation, the metabolic or immunological state of the embryo or fetus, and the length of time of exposure to the ...
+The degree of cytodifferentiation, the metabolic or immunological state of the embryo or fetus, and the length of ...